rhelmer/status/README.md

     - helped look at jenkins test failure, filed https://bugzil.la/899160
     - continued puppet and basic setup in vagrant VM
         - plan to hand this basic puppet setup off to IT for new prod VM setup
-        - does not start up - seems to not be finding settings.local
+        - does not start up - seems to not be finding settings/local.py
 - eddy
     - merged perfcharts branch to latest https://github.com/rhelmer/zamboni
     - got zamboni running on new laptop